andriish/singularity-containers/README.md

-For the question about what to include in the container, and what to build from sources inside the running container, consider which packages are needed, but will not need changes in the course of your work.
+For the question about what to include in the container, and what to build from sources inside the running container, consider which packages are required, but will not need changes in the course of your work.
 These packages should be included in the container image.
 Software, which you expect to modify, should be built from sources inside the container against the installed packages.

 ## HEPrpms COPR repository